-Easy Sugar Cookies require NO ROLLING!
-They’re soft and puffy with tender centers, a crunchy coating of sugar, and loads of vanilla flavor!
+Soft Sugar Cookies require NO ROLLING!
+They're puffy with tender centers, a crunchy coating of sugar, and loads of vanilla flavor!

-I’ve mentioned this story once before, but back when I was an elementary school teacher with no kids of my own, I got the bright idea to open a cookie booth at my sister-in-law’s newly founded farmers market.
+There's a story about how these Soft Sugar Cookies came into my life.
+I've mentioned it once before, but back when I was an elementary school teacher with no kids of my own, I got the bright idea to open a cookie booth at my sister-in-law's newly founded farmers market.
 And so every evening after school, I would make various batches of cookie dough, roll it into balls, and refrigerate it.
-And then every Friday, I would be up into the wee hours of the morning baking and packaging sheet after sheet of jumbo cookies…like, hundreds of them, y’all.
+And then every Friday, I would be up into the wee hours of the morning baking and packaging sheet after sheet of jumbo cookies...like, hundreds of them, y'all.
 My hubby would often help, which made for a wild and crazy way for two newlyweds to spend a Friday night, huh? 😉 And then every Saturday, we would spend the majority of the day peddling cookies at the market.

-The flavor of these cookies will make you marvel at how a combination of simple ingredients can transform into something so good.
-It’s really basic here, folks:
+The flavor of these Soft Sugar Cookies will make you marvel at how a combination of simple ingredients can transform into something so good.
+It's really basic here, folks:

 But please heed my advice when I assert that the quality of your vanilla matters, since it's the flavor that takes center stage.